cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-nlp.md

 After filling them in, we observe that the sentences that are shorter than the longest sentence in the batch have the special token `PAD` to fill in the remaining space.
 Moreover, the `PAD` tokens, introduced as a result of packaging the sentences in a matrix, are assigned a label of -1.
 Doing so differentiates them from other tokens that have label indices in the range `[0,1,...,NUM_TAGS-1]`.
 This will be crucial when we calculate the loss for our model's prediction, and we'll come to that in a bit.

 In our code, we package the above code in a custom data\_iterator function.
+Hyperparameters are stored in a data structure called "params".
 We can then use the generator as follows:
 ```python
 # train_data contains train_sentences and train_labels
 # params contains batch_size